rust-lang/blog.rust-lang.org/posts/2019-10-30-Async-await-stable.md

 languages is that they are based on a "poll" model, which makes them **zero cost**.
-In other languages, invoking an async function immediately creates a future and schedules it for execution: awaiting the future isn't really necessary for it to execute.
+In other languages, invoking an async function immediately creates a future and schedules it for execution: awaiting the future isn't necessary for it to execute.
 But this implies some overhead for each future that is created.

 In contrast, in Rust, calling an async function does not do any scheduling in and of itself, which means that we can compose a complex